NathanNorth/vc-notification-bot/README.md

 vc-notification-bot is built reactively using [Discord4J](https://github.com/Discord4J/Discord4J) and a [R2DBC](https://r2dbc.io/) managed PostgreSQL database backend.

 # behavior
-The bot will send you one message when someone first joins a vc that you are watching.
+The bot will send you one message when someone first joins a voice channel that you are watching.

 ![1userExample](./example-assets/singleJoinExample.png)